-Management and monitoring plan for environmental impact has been prepared based on the result of the AMDAL.
-Table below presents the details of activities in the environmental impact management and monitoring plan.
+Management and monitoring plan for environmental impact has been prepared as part of the AMDAL of BMS whereas the management plan for social impact was prepared from social impact assessment of BMS.
+Details of the environmental impact and social impact management and monitoring plans are provided in the following tables.

-No Management Object Source of Impact Indicator Management System Location Α. Physical-chemical asp ect 1 Micro climate Land clearing and land preparation Monthly rainfall To carry out land clearing gradually (according to planned phases) and to provide natural area as buffer/supporting area.
+No Management Object Source of Impact Indicator Management System Location Α. Physical-chemical asp bect 1 Micro climate Land clearing and land preparation Monthly rainfall To carry out land clearing gradually (according to planned phases) and to provide natural area as buffer/supporting area.
 Plantation area 2 Air quality Land clearing and land preparation; transportation of equipment and material; and transportation of FFB Government Regulation No 41 Year 1999 about Control of air pollution and stationary emission.
 To carry out land clearing gradually (according to the planned phases); To protect HCV and riparian conservation areas; To carry out water spraying prior to land physical activities (e.g. land clearing and land preparation) to avoid dust dispersement (especially in dry season) Plantation area 3 Loudness Land clearing and land preparation; mobilization of wquipment and material; and transportation of FFB Ministrial Decree of Minister of Environment No. 48/MENLH/11/1996 on Threshold of loudness level.
-To protect HCV and riparian conservation areas as natural Plantation area 4 Surface water quality Land clearing and land preparation.
+To protect HCV and riparian conservation areas as natural loud reducer Plantation area 4 Surface water quality Land clearing and land preparation.
 Government Regulation No. 82 Year 2001 on Management of water quality and control of water pollution.
 Intensive management of potential sources of pollution to rivers to avoid spread to settlement areas.
 To protect natural riparian areas to improve ecological function of the riparian as self purification; To carry out land clearing gradually and prioritizing non-forest area.
 To plant the cleared land with LCC immediately.
 Riparians in the plantation area 5 Land fire Land clearing and land preparation Government Regulation No. 18 Year 2004 on agricultural plantation.
 To not use fire in land clearing according to the government regulation; To establish fire fighter taskforce incuding sufficient equipments and to carry out regular patrol in company's operational area;; To provide water reservoir that can be used as source of water in fire fighting.
-To establish water channels as firebreaks; To establish monitoring tower at strategic areas to monitor the company's operational area; To establish signboards of fire preventions and fire warnings in strategic areas.
-Plantation area
+To establish water channels as firebreaks; To establish monitoring tower at strategic areas to monitor the company's operational area; Plantation area

-Table 56.
+Table 54.
 Environmental impact management plan